davechurchill/StarcraftAITournamentManager/README.md

 ### Disclaimer

-Keep in mind that this is not retail software, and I am not responsible for any negative effects it has on your system.
-This software regularly creates, deletes, and sends files over sockets, and I am not a perfect programmer.
+This software regularly creates, deletes, and sends files over sockets, use it at your own risk.
-Use this software at your own risk.
-That being said, it *should* work without many issues.

 ## Introduction